 Method 1: Using the Quick Settings Panel

-Step 1: Click the speaker icon in the taskbar system tray at the bottom-right corner of the screen.
-A quick settings panel will appear showing the main volume slider.
+Step 1: Click the speaker icon in the taskbar system tray (bottom-right corner of the screen).
+The quick settings panel opens with the main volume slider.

-Step 2: Click the small arrow icon placed directly in front of the speaker icon on the volume slider row.
+Step 2: Click the small arrow icon next to the speaker icon on the volume slider row.

-Step 3: A Sound output panel will slide open showing spatial audio options and the Volume Mixer section below.
+Step 3: A Sound output panel slides open.
+It shows spatial audio options and the Volume Mixer section below.

-Step 4: Scroll down to reach the Volume Mixer.
-Each active app appears here with its own individual volume slider.
+Step 4: Scroll down to the Volume Mixer.
+Each active app appears here with its own volume slider.

-Step 5: Click and drag the slider next to the app to the left to lower the volume or to the right to raise it.
-Changes take effect instantly.
+Step 5: Drag the slider left to lower the volume or right to raise it.
+Changes apply instantly.

 Method 2: Using the Volume Mixer via Right-Click

-Step 1: Right-click the speaker icon in the taskbar system tray at the bottom-right corner of the screen.
+Step 1: Right-click the speaker icon in the taskbar system tray (bottom-right corner).

-Step 2: Click Open volume mixer from the small menu that appears.
+Step 2: Click Open volume mixer from the menu that appears.

-Step 3: The Volume Mixer panel will open, showing all active audio apps with individual volume sliders.
+Step 3: The Volume Mixer opens.
+All active audio apps appear with individual sliders.

-Step 4: Click and drag the slider next to the app to the left to lower the volume or to the right to raise it.
-Changes take effect instantly.
+Step 4: Drag a slider left to lower or right to raise that app’s volume.
+Changes apply instantly.

 Step 5: Repeat for any other apps that need adjustment.

-Pro-Tip: If an app does not appear in the Volume Mixer, it is not currently producing audio.
-Start playing something in that app first, then reopen the mixer — it will show up right away.
+Pro-Tip: If an app is missing from the Volume Mixer, it is not currently producing audio.
+Start playing something in that app first, then reopen the mixer — it will appear right away.

 Method 3: Using the Settings App

-This method opens a more detailed version of the Volume Mixer directly from Windows Settings — useful for managing both volume levels and output device assignments for each app in one place.
+This method opens a more detailed Volume Mixer from Windows Settings — useful for managing both volume levels and output device assignments for each app in one place.

-Step 1: Press Windows + I on the keyboard to open the Settings app.
+Step 1: Press Windows + I to open the Settings app.

-Step 2: Click System in the left sidebar, then select Sound from the options on the right.
+Step 2: Click System in the left sidebar, then select Sound.

 Step 3: Scroll down and click Volume mixer under the Advanced section.

-Step 4: All apps currently producing audio appear here with individual volume sliders.
+Step 4: All apps currently producing audio appear with individual sliders.
 Drag any slider to adjust that app’s volume independently.

 Step 5: Each app also shows an output device dropdown.
 Use it to route specific apps to different speakers or headsets without changing the system default.

-Pro-Tip: This Settings path is the only built-in place where volume control and per-app output device assignment appear together on the same screen.
+Pro-Tip: This is the only built-in screen in Windows 11 where volume control and per-app output device assignment appear together.
 It is the most complete view for managing all app audio in one spot.

 Method 4: Using the Classic Volume Mixer (sndvol)

-Some users prefer the classic Volume Mixer look from older Windows versions.
-It is still fully accessible on Windows 11 through a quick shortcut and works well for fast mid-task adjustments.
+The classic Volume Mixer from older Windows versions is still fully accessible on Windows 11.
+It works well for quick mid-task adjustments without opening any settings panel.

 Step 2: Type sndvol and press Enter.

-Step 3: The classic Volume Mixer window will open, showing vertical sliders for each active audio application.
+Step 3: The classic Volume Mixer opens with vertical sliders for each active audio app.

 Step 4: Drag the sliders up or down to adjust each app independently.

 The classic mixer floats as a small window that can be moved anywhere on screen.
-It stays visible while switching between apps — making it the most practical option for quick adjustments without reopening any settings panel.
+It stays visible while switching between apps — ideal for quick adjustments without reopening any settings panel.

 Configuring App Volume and Device Settings in Windows 11

-Beyond adjusting volume sliders, Windows 11 also allows configuring the output and input device for each app individually.
-This means one app can play through a TV soundbar while another routes to headphones — all at the same time.
-Here is how to set it up.
+Beyond adjusting volume sliders, Windows 11 lets you configure the output and input device for each app individually.
+One app can play through a TV soundbar while another routes to headphones — all at the same time.

-Step 1: Right-click on the volume icon in the taskbar and select Open volume mixer.
+Step 1: Right-click the volume icon in the taskbar and select Open volume mixer.

-Step 2: Adjust the volume for individual apps by moving the sliders next to each app listed.
+Step 2: Adjust each app’s volume by moving the sliders next to it.

-Step 4: Navigate to System and select Sound.
+Step 4: Go to System, then select Sound.

-Step 5: Click on Volume mixer under the Advanced section.
+Step 5: Click Volume mixer under the Advanced section.

-Step 6: Adjust the Output device or Input device for specific apps by selecting the desired device from the dropdown menus next to each app.
+Step 6: Use the Output device or Input device dropdown next to each app to assign a specific audio device.

-Step 7: Changes apply immediately — no save button is required.
-Windows 11 applies device and volume settings as soon as they are selected.
+Step 7: Changes apply immediately — no save button needed.

 Pro-Tip: This is the only built-in screen in Windows 11 where volume levels and per-app device routing appear together.
 Configure both here instead of switching between menus.